puffo/claudebox/examples/ruby-version-demo.md

 6. **Default fallback** - Uses Ruby 3.4.5 if no version is specified

+## How Ruby Version Management Works

+ClaudeBox uses **mise** (formerly rtx) as its Ruby version manager.
+Mise is a modern, polyglot runtime manager that provides fast, reliable version management for Ruby and many other languages.

+When you start a container with the Ruby profile, ClaudeBox:
+1. Detects the Ruby version from your project files
+2. Installs mise in the container
+3. Uses mise to install and activate the detected Ruby version
+4. Configures the environment to use that Ruby version globally

 ## Examples

 ### Example 1: Rails Project with .ruby-version